 - Make sure the pump received is the pump ordered.
-Compare the pump with the packing list. - Fill in the Serial No. and Model No. below.
+Compare the pump with the packing list. - Make sure the parts list attached to this manual is the one for your pump. - Fill in the Serial No. and Model No.below